Morgan Lauré Garrett

 Morgan Lauré Garrett (born September 4, 1985) is an American voice actress.
 She won the Behind the Voice Actors' Breakthrough Voice Actor of the Year Award in 2012.

 Her major roles include Seraphim in the Is This a Zombie? series, Kaori Kanzaki in the A Certain Magical Index series, Mao Kisaragi in Psycho-Pass 3, Twoearle in Gonna be the Twin-Tail!!, Rico Brzenska in the Attack on Titan series, Akira Mado in the Tokyo Ghoul series and Tina in the Toriko series.
+Garrett is also known for providing the voice of Rei Todoroki in My Hero Academia.